Learn one, forget three: How to use FuelPHP's Image class

 Installing IMagick

-Without thinking, just type the following command...
+Without thinking too much, if you just type the following command...

 pecl install imagick Cannot install, php_dir for channel "pecl.php.net" is not writeable by the current user

-Run it with sudo as shown below.
+Try running it with `sudo` as shown below.

 sudo pecl install imagick downloading imagick-3.4.3RC1.tgz ...
 Starting to download imagick-3.4.3RC1.tgz (245,140 bytes) ................................done: 245,140 bytes 19 source files, building running: phpize Configuring for: PHP Api Version: 20131106 Zend Module Api No: 20131226 Zend Extension Api No: 220131226 Please provide the prefix of Imagemagick installation [autodetect] : building in /var/tmp/pear-build-rootELyyWP/imagick-3.4.3RC1 running: /var/tmp/imagick/configure --with-php-config=/usr/bin/php-config --with-imagick checking for grep that handles long lines and -e... /bin/grep checking for egrep... /bin/grep -E checking for a sed that does not truncate output... /bin/sed checking for cc... cc checking for C compiler default output file name... a.out checking whether the C compiler works... yes checking whether checking we are cross compiling... no checking for suffix of executables... checking for suffix of object files... o whether checking we are using the GNU C compiler... yes checking whether cc accepts -g... yes for cc option to accept ISO C89... none needed how to run the C preprocessor... cc -E checking for icc... no checking for suncc... no checking whether cc understands -c and -o together... yes checking for system library directory... lib checking if compiler supports -R... no checking if compiler supports -Wl,-rpath,... yes checking build system type... x86_64-unknown-linux-gnu checking host system type... x86_64-unknown-linux-gnu checking target system type... x86_64-unknown-linux-gnu checking for PHP prefix... /usr checking for PHP includes... -I/usr/include/php -I/usr/include/php/main -I/usr/include/php/TSRM -I/usr/include/php/Zend -I/usr/include/php/ext -I/usr/include/php/ext/date/lib checking for PHP extension directory... /usr/lib64/php/modules checking for PHP installed headers prefix... /usr/include/php checking if debug is enabled... no checking if zts is enabled... no checking for re2c... no configure: WARNING: You will need re2c 0.13.4 or later if you want to regenerate PHP parsers. checking for gawk... gawk checking whether to enable the imagick extension... yes, shared checking for pkg-config... /usr/bin/pkg-config checking ImageMagick MagickWand API configuration program... checking Testing /usr/local/bin/MagickWand-config...
 Doesn't exist checking Testing /usr/bin/MagickWand-config...
 Doesn't exist checking Testing /usr/sbin/bin/MagickWand-config...
 Doesn't exist checking Testing /opt/bin/MagickWand-config...
 Doesn't exist checking Testing /opt/local/bin/MagickWand-config...
 Doesn't exist configure: error: not found.
 Please provide a path to MagickWand-config or Wand-config program.
 ERROR: `/var/tmp/imagick/configure --with-php-config=/usr/bin/php-config --with-imagick' failed